Robert MacLaren: Surgery

-MacLaren was the assistant surgeon to (Professor) James Bainbridge and helped perform the world's first retinal gene therapy treatment.
+MacLaren was the assistant surgeon to James Bainbridge and helped perform the world's first retinal gene therapy treatment.
 The operation was carried out at Moorfields in London.
-The patient was Mr. Robert Johnson, a young man with Leber's Congenital Amaurosis (LCA).
+The patient was Robert Johnson, a young man with Leber's Congenital Amaurosis (LCA).
 A faulty gene in the pigment layer, RPE65, prevented his photoreceptor cells from working, so a valid copy of the gene was implanted in one eye to 'patch' the blind-spot and restore function.
 The delicate operation required passing a needle through the eye, to lift the retina and insert the new gene-copy in the pigment layer.